Eliasp03/GRUPO7-ISB-2025-I/Laboratorios/Laboratorio Proyecto avance N°13/Laboratorio N°13 Avance Proyecto.md

 A Review of Muscle Fatigue Assessment by Surface EMG Analysis (Sensors, 2022):

 “Sliding windows of 1–5 s are commonly used for calculation of MNF, MDF, and RMS in dynamic protocols.
-For fatigue detection in walking or running, 5 s windows provide a good balance between smoothness and temporal resolution.”
+For fatigue detection in walking or running, 5 s windows provide a good balance between smoothness and temporal resolution.
+MDF and MNF are calculated in windows of 2–5 s for both static and dynamic contractions, being 5 s preferable in long duration or noisy recordings.”
 DOI:10.3390/s22155799

 Este segundo avance implementa un análisis por ventanas de 5 segundos (con paso de 2 segundos), que permite observar cómo evolucionan las métricas clave durante la caminata.